opencredit/badgeos/readme.txt

 **Reward User Progress**

 *   Issue badges for any combination of achievements
-*   Award points for commenting, logging in, making submissions, completing tasks
+*   Award points for commenting, logging in, making submissions, completing any combination of tasks
+*   Display a congratulatory message, customizable per Achievement, on each achievement page.

 **View and Issue your BadgeOS badges via iOS Mobile App**